chestozo/mu-custom-theme/README.md

   - fix `</p>` inside one of the columns

 NOTE
-- I've changed `.thumbnail` class to `.mtv-thumbnail` (it was interfaring with bootstrap standard class).
+- I've changed `.thumbnail` class to `.mtv-thumbnail` (it was interfering with bootstrap standard class).